dabaspark/agentic_rag/README.md

 class CrawlerConfig:
     source_name: str = "your_docs_name"
     sitemap_url: str = "your_sitemap_url"
-    # ...other settings if you want to tweak things
+    # ...other settings if you want to tweak things see `config.py`
 ```

 ## Quick Start